 Our story takes place in 1969-1970.

 Losing The Great American Race three consecutive years was catastrophic.
 Alarms sound at Chrysler’s Headquarters in Detroit.
-Embarrassed executives convene clandestine meetings and deliver an ultimatum to the company’s racing division, specifically, Chrysler Vice President & General Manager Bob McCurry, whose own slogan “Win on Sunday, sell on Monday.”
+Embarrassed executives convene clandestine meetings and deliver an ultimatum to the company’s racing division, specifically, Chrysler Vice President & General Manager Bob McCurry, who coined the phrase, “Win on Sunday, sell on Monday.”
 Lynn Townsend, GM of Chrysler states– “Win next season or we terminate the program!”

 McCurry hatches an insane game plan.
 They will fast track their top-secret “Daytona Project.”
 Designing, testing and manufacturing a new race car usually takes two years.
 McCurry wants to accomplish the task in just six months!